MasonWirtz/MasonWirtz.github.io/Lectures.md

 > # (Upcoming) Conference Presentations

-* PANEL ORGANIZER: <br> <u>Wirtz, M. A.</u>, & Schmidt-Riese, A. (accepted).
+* PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, & Schmidt-Riese, A. (accepted).
 Dynamics of Sociolinguistic Development in the First and Second Language. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

-* PANEL ORGANIZER: <br> <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., & Elspaß, S. (accepted).
+* PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., & Elspaß, S. (accepted).
 Modeling Context and the Individual. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

 * <u>Wirtz, M. A.</u>, Pickl, S., & Niehaus, K. (accepted).
 Taking a new perspective to occupational metrics: Variation intensity in colloquial German as a function of occupational complexity. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.